Zhuang Ji (poet): Literary patronage

 Liu Wu, prince of Liang, became a famous patron, particularly notably of the fu author Sima Xiangru.
-More generally, his court was a center of the development of fu poetry/prose style, rivaling that of his brother Jingdi, in Chang'an.
+More generally, his court was a center of the development of fu poetry/prose style, rivaling that of his brother Jingdi in Chang'an.
 Zhuang Ji was able to continue his literary efforts.
-His companion Zou Yang had one particularly influential piece was the "Memorial from Prison to the Prince of Liang", whereby Zou Yang successfully pleaded his case against the slander of other courtiers and freed himself from a death sentence not by addressing the charges against him but by multiplying historical examples of the disaster of gossip and libel.
+His companion Zou Yang had one particularly influential piece was the "Memorial from Prison to the Prince of Liang", whereby Zou Yang successfully pleaded his case against the slander of other courtiers and freed himself from a death sentence by multiplying historical examples of the disaster of gossip and libel.
 Zhuang Ji and Mei Sheng were said to have been too frightened to protest Zou's arrest and consequent narrowly avoided death sentence.
-Liu Wu's death was at about age forty, at which time he still retained his court in Liang, and the feudal possessions thereof, despite being out-of-favor with the emperor.
+Liu Wu's death was at about age forty, keeping his court in Liang and the feudal possessions thereof, despite being out of favor with the emperor.
 Prince Liu Wu of Liang left behind an estate estimated to include 400,000 catties of gold and an equivalent amount of wealth in land.
-It is not known whether Zhuang Ji outlived his patron.
+It is unknown whether Zhuang Ji outlived his patron.